-Intercultural and international communication has taken on a new role for students as well as career professionals.
+Intercultural and international business communication has taken on a new role for students as well as career professionals.
 Knowing when the European and Asian markets open has become mandatory; so has awareness of multiple time zones and their importance in relation to trade, shipping, and the production cycle.
-Managing production in China from an office in Chicago has become common.
-Receiving technical assistance for your computer often means connecting with a well-educated English speaker in New Delhi.
-We compete with each other via ELance.com or ODesk.com for contracts and projects, selecting the currency of choice for each bid as we can be located anywhere on the planet.
+Managing production in China from an office in Vancouver has become common.
+Receiving technical assistance for your computer often means connecting with a welleducated English speaker in New Delhi.
+We compete with each other via Elance.com or oDesk.com for contracts and projects, selecting the currency of choice for each bid as we can be located anywhere on the planet.
 Communities are no longer linked as simply "brother" and "sister" cities in symbolic partnerships.
 They are linked in the daily trade of goods and services.

-In this chapter we explore this dynamic aspect of communication.
+In this chapter, we explore this dynamic aspect of communication.
 If the foundation of communication is important, its application in this context is critical.
-As Europe once formed intercontinental alliances for the trade of metals, leading to the development of a common currency, trade zone, and new concept of nation-state, now North and South America are following with increased integration.
-Major corporations are no longer affiliated with only one country, or one country's interests, but perceive the integrated market as team members across global trade.
-"Made in X" is more of a relative statement as products, from cars to appliances to garments, now come with a list of where components were made, assembled, and what percentage corresponds to each nation.
+Just as Europe once formed intercontinental alliances for the trade of metals-leading to the development of a common currency, trade zone, and new concept of nationstate-now North and South America are following with increased integration.
+Major corporations are no longer affiliated with only one country or one country's interests but instead perceive the integrated market as team members across global trade.
+"Made in X" is more of a relative statement as products, from cars to appliances to garments, now come with a list of where components were made and assembled and what percentage corresponds to each nation.